How To Make A Simple Calculator in Python? A Complete Guide

 1. Import Module

-The code given below is for importing module.
+The code given below is for importing the module.

 from tkinter import*

-In this piece of code which is importing the tkinter module for the design of this project.
+This piece of code is importing the Tkinter module for the design of this project.

 2. GUI